vendidero/woocommerce-germanized/readme.txt

 4. WooCommerce Multistep Checkout (Pro)

 == Changelog ==

+= 2.2.10 =
+* Feature: WC 3.6 compatibility
+* Improvement: By default mark post_number as non-required for better gateway compatibility
+* Improvement: Do only replace reviews with TS reviews if product sticker has been enabled
+* Fix: Variable unit price sale displaying
+* Fix: Replace cart product attribute data instead of merging

 = 2.2.9 =
 * Feature: Adjust email title format and customize it with placeholders e.g. first name or last name